Are You a Starter or a Finisher?

 - DISLIKES rhinestoning… Though rhinestoning has a beginning, middle and end so a Starter may find the early stages of stoning fun, but will likely lose interest about half way through and wish the dress was finished already.

-- ENJOYS pattern making and cutting fabrics since both tasks require focus and precision and not are long-term tasks with a creative beginning.
+- ENJOYS pattern making and cutting fabrics since both tasks require focus and precision and are not long-term tasks with a creative beginning.

 - LOVES most sewing tasks because a lot of items can be checked off the to-do list!